Greetings from Vermont!

 - developing data-driven modeling techniques for the power & energy sectors

-ā Lab Recruitment ā
+★ Lab Recruitment ★

 In the fall of 2023, I launched my lab at UVM.
-Iām looking to build and maintain a strong team of fully funded mathematical innovators who are passionate about solving real-world (i) power grid, (ii) network optimization, and (iii) ML verification problems.
+I’m looking to build and maintain a strong team of fully funded mathematical innovators who are passionate about solving real-world (i) power grid, (ii) network optimization, and (iii) ML verification problems.
 If these topics excite you, reach out to me at schevali [at] uvm.edu.
-In your email, please include your CV along with a short explanation about why you are interested in doing a PhD in electrical engineering.

 Education